Fair Division via Resource Augmentation: Exact Maximin Shares

-In this section, we prove the following theorem. \begin{theorem} For any instance with additive valuations, at most $\min\{n-2,\floor{m/3}(1+o(1))\}$ distinct copies suffice to guarantee a full MMS allocation. \end{theorem}
+In this section, we prove the following theorem. \begin{theorem} For any instance with additive valuations, at most $\min\{n-2,\floor{m/3}(1+o(1))\}$ distinct copies suffice to guarantee an exact MMS allocation. \end{theorem}

 The proof of Theorem~\ref{thm:upperboundadditive} is divided into two parts.
-In Section~\ref{sec:full-n-2}, we give an algorithm that obtains full MMS with $n-2$ distinct copies.
-In Section~\ref{sec:1ood_reduction} we relate the $1$-out-of-$d$ bounds to our problem (a relation that holds for arbitrary monotone valuations), and use it to obtain full MMS with $\floor{m/3}(1+o(1))$ distinct copies for additive valuations.
+In Section~\ref{sec:full-n-2}, we give an algorithm that obtains exact MMS with $n-2$ distinct copies.
+In Section~\ref{sec:1ood_reduction} we relate the $1$-out-of-$d$ bounds to our problem (a relation that holds for arbitrary monotone valuations, and use it to obtain exact MMS with $\floor{m/3}(1+o(1))$ distinct copies for additive valuations.